 An off-site management company may have the means of providing a more efficient approach.
 Because they work with professionals at a much larger scale, these services can pre-negotiate below-market rates.
 Great Jones, for example, has a large network of pre-vetted, trusted and insured professionals who provide top-quality work at below-market price.
-We’re able to provide repairs and service at wholesale pricing.
+Whether it’s property management in Columbus, GA or Austin, TX, we’re able to provide repairs and service at wholesale pricing.

 - Higher service quality